• Skip to primary navigation

 Spicy Kimchi Reuben

-Fresh twist on a classic.
-This Spicy Kimchi Reuben is layered with corned beef, a spicy mayo kimchi mixture, and pepper jack cheese.
-Ready in just 15 minutes.
+A fresh twist on a classic, this spicy kimchi Reuben is layered with corned beef, a spicy mayo kimchi mixture, and pepper Jack cheese sandwiched between two slices of rye bread.

 Close-up side view of two halves of a spicy kimchi reuben stacked atop one another.